apache/drill/README.md

 ```
 chmod +x pre-commit
 ```
-On any page you create, in addition to the title, and `parent:`, you now need to add `date:` to the front matter of any file you create.
+On the page you create, in addition to the title, and `parent:`, you now need to add `date:` to the front matter of any file you create.
 For example:
 ```
 ---
 title: "Configuring Multitenant Resources"